Overview of Nervous System Disorders in Children

 Peripheral nervous system.
 This consists of all other neural elements.

-In addition to the brain and spinal cord, principal organs of the nervous system include the following:
+In addition to the brain and spinal cord, principal organs of the nervous system include:

 Sensory organs of taste